Adjustment Layers in Photoshop and Why You Should Use Them

 In this tutorial, we'll look at all the reasons why adjustment layers are a better, safer and more flexible way to edit your images than Photoshop's standard image adjustments.
 And at the end, I'll show you how to save your work so that your adjustment layers don't disappear as soon as you close Photoshop!

-I'm using Photoshop CC 2020 but everything we'll be learning about adjustment layers applies to all recent versions.
+I'm using Photoshop 2021 but everything we'll be learning about adjustment layers applies to all recent versions.

 Let's get started!